Pay It Forward (film): Plot

 Trevor's school assignment marks the beginning of the story's chronology, but the opening scene in the film shows one of the later favors in the "pay it forward" tree, in which a man gives a car to Los Angeles journalist Chris Chandler.
 As the film proceeds, Chris traces the chain of favors back to its origin as Trevor's school project.
-After her date with Eugene, Arlene paid Jerry's favor forward by forgiving her own mother, Grace, for her mistakes in raising Arlene, and Grace, who is homeless, helps a gang member escape from the police.
+After her date with Eugene, Arlene pays Jerry's favor forward by forgiving her own mother, Grace, for her mistakes in raising Arlene, and Grace, who is homeless, helps a gang member escape from the police.
 The gang member then saves an asthmatic girl's life in a hospital, and the girl's father gives Chris his new car.

 Chris finally identifies Trevor as the originator of "pay it forward" and conducts a recorded interview in which Trevor describes his hopes and concerns for the project.
 Eugene, hearing Trevor, realizes that he and Arlene should be together.
 As Eugene and Arlene reconcile with an embrace, Trevor notices his friend Adam being bullied.
 He pays forward to Adam by rushing into the scene and fighting the bullies while Eugene and Arlene rush to stop him.
-One of the bullies pulls out a switchblade as another one pushes Trevor against him, unintentionally fatally stabbing Trevor in the stomach.
-Trevor later dies at the hospital at 7:35 PM.
+One of the bullies pulls out a switchblade as another one pushes Trevor against him, fatally stabbing Trevor in the stomach, who later dies at the hospital.
 This, and the spread of the movement across the country, is being reported in the news; Arlene and Eugene are soon visited by thousands of people, including students from Trevor's school, who have participated in or heard of the "pay it forward" movement by gathering in a vigil to honor him.
-In the final scene, Jerry talks a suicide jumper off a bridge.